benvanik/WebGL-Inspector/readme.md

 * Crazy page CSS will mess with the UI (need more overrides/reset?)
 * Fonts are a bit weird on OS X
 * Offscreen rendering not supported (framebuffers with renderbuffers attached that are not backed by textures)
+* RGBA values in the pixel inspector/pixel history will not be displayed if cross-origin textures are drawn - a limitation of WebGL

 Supported Content
 ---------------------